Rosuvastatin

 In Aotearoa New Zealand rosuvastatin is funded under a Special Authority, for people who meet the criteria.
 A special authority means your healthcare provider will need to make an application to Pharmac (the government medicine funding agency) for approval before the medicine can be funded for you.

 Rosuvastatin tablets are available in different strengths: 5 mg, 10 mg, 20 mg and 40 mg.
-Your dose of rosuvastatin will depend on why you are taking it, your cholesterol levels, and other medicines you may be taking.
+Your dose of rosuvastatin will depend on why you're taking it, your cholesterol levels, and other medicines you may be taking.

 • For high cholesterol: The usual starting dose is 10 mg once a day.
 Some people may start on a lower dose (5 mg once daily).
-Your doctor may increase your dose every few weeks up to 20 mg a day.
+Your healthcare provider may increase your dose every few weeks up to 20 mg a day.

 • To prevent heart attacks and strokes: The usual dose is 20 mg once a day, although sometimes a lower dose is prescribed.
 If you have very high cholesterol and are at high risk of heart attacks or strokes, a specialist may prescribe 40 mg a day.
 This dose is not suitable for everyone.